overblog/GraphQLBundle/docs/definitions/expression-language.md

 It is not possible to use private services with the [`service`](#service) function since this is equivalent to call the `get` method on the [Service Container](https://symfony.com/doc/current/service_container.html).
-In order to make private services accessible, they must be tagged with `overblog_graphql.graphql_service`.
+In order to make private services accessible, they must be tagged with `overblog_graphql.service`.

 Example: